PELVIC FLOOR PHYSIOTHERAPY IN AURORA, ON

-They’ll use their understanding of biomechanics and the pelvic floor to perform an objective exam.
+Sama will use her understanding of biomechanics and the pelvic floor to perform an objective exam.

-A pelvic floor physiotherapist's training also allows them to perform internal exams* to assess the pelvic floor.
+Her training allows her to perform internal exams* to assess the pelvic floor, if necessary.

-You can benefit from Pelvic Floor physiotherapy if you exhibit any of the following:
+You can benefit from Pelvic Floor Physiotherapy if you have (or have had) any of the following:

 - “Dribbling” when you cough, sneeze, laugh, or exercise